AC Power Flow

 \[ \cfrac{S_{i}^*}{\bar{V}_{i}^*} = \sum_{j = 1}^n Y_{ij} \bar {V}_j.\]

-The complex power injection denoted by $S_i$ comprises of both the active power $P_i$ and reactive power $Q_i$.
+The complex power injection denoted by $S_i$ consists of both the active power $P_i$ and reactive power $Q_i$.
 This relationship can be represented as follows:

 \[ \cfrac{P_i - \text{j}Q_i}{\bar{V}_{i}} = \sum_{j = 1}^n Y_{ij} \bar {V}_j.\]